Tracing Kernel Functions: How the illumos AMD64 FBT Provider Intercepts Function Calls

 Upon receiving a breakpoint the processor will call into the

-.
-The tr_
+handler tr_brktrap.
+The tr_ prefix

 stands for trampoline, which is a mitigation method used as